Knotesgit/Evidence-documents-software-testing-portfolio-/LO3_Execution evidence/LO3_Evaluation_Document.md

 ## FR-S2 — Restricted-area Avoidance

 All system-level scenario tests passed under a geometric safety oracle that evaluates continuous movement segments against restricted polygons.

 The evaluation treats each returned path as a sequence of continuous motion segments between consecutive waypoints and checks each segment for segment–polygon intersection, rather than only verifying discrete waypoints.
 This is necessary because operational safety is defined over the executed trajectory: endpoint-only checks can miss violations where both endpoints are outside a restricted area but the straight-line segment crosses the interior.
 The oracle also enforces the stated safety interpretation that boundary contact (edge/vertex) is treated as blocked, ensuring that “just touching” is not misclassified as safe.

-Scenario evaluation is organised by behaviour classes to ensure that both feasible and infeasible routing outcomes are exercised, and that the oracle is evaluated under qualitatively different geometric situations.
+Scenario evaluation is organised by behaviour classes to ensure that both feasible and rejected routing outcomes are exercised, and that the oracle is evaluated under qualitatively different geometric situations.
 These classes cover:
 - Baseline feasibility where a safe path exists
 - Invalid requests where safety is violated at the start or goal
 - Detour cases where the planner must route around obstacles rather than follow a direct line
-- Genuinely infeasible cases where no safe route exists (or the bounded search is exhausted)
+- Near-boundary routing where paths pass close to restricted-area boundaries without intersecting them
-- Boundary-contact cases where numerical and geometric corner conditions are most likely to produce false confidence.
+- Boundary-contact cases where numerical and geometric corner conditions are most likely to produce false confidence

-The behaviour partition therefore targets the main ways FR-S2 can fail: unsafe acceptance, unsafe waypoint-only acceptance, and incorrect rejection/acceptance at safety boundaries.
+The behaviour partition therefore targets the main ways FR-S2 can fail: unsafe acceptance, unsafe waypoint-only acceptance, and incorrect rejection or acceptance at safety boundaries.

 **Supporting evidence:**